Sensitivity Analysis in Unconditional Quantile Effects: Estimation and Inference

 To estimate the bounds derived the from the QBF for the global effect, we use the sample counterpart of \eqref{eq:bounds_derived}.
 Besides the target conclusion $g$ for the global effect, we need to supply, a quantile level $\tau^*$ of interest.
 For $\tau\in(\delta,1-\delta)$, the estimator of the derived bounds is

 where

 Here, $\hat c_{\tau^*,L}$ is the estimator given in \eqref{qbf_estimation} evaluated $\tau=\tau^*$.
 The asymptotic distribution of the bounds cannot be Gaussian due to being the composition of maps which are not Hadamard fully differentiable--only directional.
 Hence, by Corollary 3.1 in \cite{Fang2019}, the standard bootstrap will fail.
 This means that if we attempt to construct confidence intervals in the usual way by resampling, we will not obtain correct asymptotic coverage.
-An alternative is to use the numerical delta method of \cite{Hong2018}.
+Instead, we use the numerical delta method of \cite{Hong2018}.
+A detailed analysis of the asymptotic distribution of the bounds is in Appendix \ref{distribution_of_bounds_appendix}.